thomasschafer/tomschafer.com/blog_posts/scooter_0.4_0.md

 ## 3x faster replacements

-Replacements now happen in parallel, resulting in >3x faster replacements which is especially nice in big repos.
+Replacements now happen in parallel, resulting in over 3x faster replacements which is especially nice in big repos.
 I'm sure there is a lot more room to improve things here, so watch this space, and if you have ideas I'd love contributions.

 ## Improved scrolling